Expression language

 **Can I use any JavaScript functions in conditions?**\

 Basic JavaScript functions and operators are supported, especially those suggested by the editor (such as `parseInt`, `parseFloat`, logical operators, etc.).
 However, remember that the condition is executed in the user's browser context, so it should not contain calls that may be incomprehensible or unavailable.
 A good practice is to limit yourself to simple operations and use the API provided by the Eximee platform (e.g. `getValue`, `getData`, etc.) for consistency and performance.
 Direct references to DOM elements or global variables are not supported and may cause errors.
-If you need complex logic, consider placing it in validator code or a service.
+If you need complex logic, consider placing it in validator or service code.

-[^2]: would be useful as a link here
+[^2]: would be useful here as a link